Best App to Learn Italian: Top 25 Language Apps in 2023

 - Real-life video and audio clips for vocabulary introduction.

-- Offers diverse activities with a paid subscription and multiple language support.
+- It offers diverse activities with a paid subscription and multiple language support.

 - Excellent value as a free app with ample content.